JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 This would not be something one could throw a web app together for, and expect to be able to dynamically render on a webpage.
 That was my first idea for the end product, you see.

-No, even if I just run this process for one single image, say, one of the static 88x31 buttons, it takes up a bit of space in a number of ways:
+No, even if I just run this process for one single image, say, one of the static 88x31 buttons, it takes up a bit of space in a number of ways, as seen in the stats for the final product:
 ![[Pasted image 20240306151927.png]]
 that is a big video!

 I think, though I didn't try, my browser would chug if I tried to pull that many images(despite many dupes) into one pageview

-So
+So I decided to instead do a video format.
+Gif format would also have probably been a bad idea, I just don't think most gif renderers are capable of handling the task of an 8kpx wide image.